Highlands (album)

 Highlands is the ninth album by the Christian rock band White Heart and the band's last album with Star Song Records.
 The album was released and just coming off the singles that were from their Grammy nominated album Tales of Wonder (1992) as well as touring.
 Highlands was produced by White Heart founders Mark Gersmehl and Billy Smiley with Darrell A. Harris as executive producer.
-The first radio single "Once and for All" topped the Christian CHR/Pop chart and features members of the 1990's female Christian rock group Rachel Rachel near towards the end of the song.
+The first radio single "Once and for All" topped the Christian CHR/Pop chart and features members of the 1990's female Christian rock group Rachel Rachel towards the end of the song.
 A music video was made for the album's third radio single "Heaven of My Heart".
 The album peaked at number 4 on the Billboard Top Christian Albums chart.

 Track listing

 All songs written by Mark Gersmehl and Billy Smiley, except where noted.